Eastern front of the Russo-Ukrainian war (2022–present): Kharkiv Oblast

 On 24 February, after Russian President Vladimir Putin announced a "special military operation" in Ukraine, Russian forces crossed the Russia-Ukraine border and began advancing towards Kharkiv.
 Ukrainian soldiers were deployed to positions along key routes into the city, and residents began volunteering for military service within hours of the invasion.
 A Russian missile struck the Chuhuiv air base, which housed Bayraktar TB2 drones.
 According to open-source intelligence, the attack left damage to fuel storage areas and infrastructure.

 On 25 February, fierce fighting continued in the northern outskirts of Kharkiv, especially in the village of Tsyrkuny.
 On 26 February, the governor of Kharkiv Oblast, Oleh Syniehubov, stated that the city of Kharkiv was still under Ukrainian control, and announced a curfew for the city.

 In the early morning of 27 February, a gas pipeline in Kharkiv was destroyed by Russian forces.
 Russian light vehicles broke into the city, with half of them reportedly destroyed by Ukrainian forces in ensuing fighting.
 By the afternoon, Ukrainian officials stated that Kharkiv was still under Ukrainian control despite the overnight attack by Russian forces.
 Meanwhile, Hennadiy Matsegora, the mayor of Kupiansk, agreed to hand over control of the city to Russian forces who were threatening to storm it, and accused Ukrainian forces of abandoning it when the invasion began.
 He was later accused of treason by the Ukrainian Prosecutor General Iryna Venediktova.

 On 2 March, Russian paratroopers landed in Kharkiv during the early morning and started clashing with Ukrainian forces.
 Clashes also took place near a military hospital of the city as Russian paratroopers descended on it.
 Kharkiv Oblast's Police Chief Volodymyr Tymoshko later stated that the situation was under control.
 Russian forces entered the town of Balakliia the same day.

 On 4 March, Ukrainian forces launched a counterattack in Kharkiv Oblast, reportedly pushing the Russian forces towards the Sumy Oblast, and reaching part of the Russia-Ukraine border.
 By 7 March, Ukraine claimed to have retaken Chuhuiv near Kharkiv in a counter-attack overnight.
 During the day, Ukraine also claimed to have killed Russian Maj.
 Gen. Vitaly Gerasimov, while also killing and wounding other senior Russian Army officers during a battle near Kharkiv.

 On 8 March, Ukraine stated that it had repelled an attack by Russian forces on Izium.

 Donetsk Oblast

 On the morning of 25 February, Russian forces, along with allied separatists, advanced from territory controlled by the Donetsk People's Republic (DPR) towards Mariupol, encountering Ukrainian forces in Pavlopil.
 The Ukrainians were victorious, destroying at least 20 Russian tanks.
-In the evening, the Russian Navy began an amphibious assault 70 kilometers (43 miles) from Mariupol, along the coast of the Sea of Azov.
+In the evening, the Russian Navy began an amphibious assault 70 kilometres (43 miles) from Mariupol, along the coast of the Sea of Azov.
 Russian forces bombarded Mariupol throughout 26 February; the city's mayor Vadym Boychenko claimed that schools and apartment buildings had been struck.